zacanger/niddesa/text/mahaniddesa-from-chinese/15-chinese-google.md

 cut off, calmed down, stopped, unable to arise, or burned by wisdom, He is called the one who does not deceive.
-"Depart from the divorced speaker", "the divorced speaker" Here, a certain type of person is the divorced speaker……(Omitted) This is the desire for division to produce divorce.
+"Depart from the divorced speaker", "the divorced speaker" Here, a certain type of person is the divorced speaker......(Omitted) This is the desire for division to produce divorce.
 For him who is cut off, cut off, calmed down, stopped, unable to arise, and burned by intellectual fire, he is called the one who gives up the divorce, stays away from the divorce, and isolates the divorce. .
 "For those who don't deceive,